U.S. Bank Building (Boise): History

 Originally "Idaho First Plaza," the building was the headquarters of the Idaho First National Bank, which was founded in 1867.
 Built by EmKay Development and Realty Company, a wholly owned subsidiary of Boise-based Morrison-Knudsen, it opened in September 1978.

 Following acquisitions in neighboring states, IFNB changed its name to West One Bank in 1989, and was acquired by U.S. Bank of Portland in 1995.

 In 2000, the building was purchased by the property development firm Unico.

 The building does not have a 13th floor.
+It is home to an annual Christmas tree display atop its roof that adds 85 ft to the building's height; due to the extended height, the Federal Aviation Administration requires it to remain lit with safety beacons.
+The U.S. Bank Building was the tallest structure in Idaho until a new air traffic control tower at Boise Airport surpassed it in 2010.

+The office tower was bought on $37 million loan in 2013 by Salt Lake City based Gardner Company, which developed nearby Eighth & Main.
+It was then sold at an undisclosed price to Seattle based Laird Norton in 2019.